tgvoskuilen/dropletFoam/utilities/properties/README.md

 processed data file contains a Python-readable database with molar mass, JANAF polynomials, and Sutherland coefficients (fit to the NASA polynomials).

+To run the processing script and see plots of all the transport property fitting, use `./updateThermoDb -v`.